manfer993/Cypress-Cucumber-Js/README.md

 * Cucumber was used to write the tests in conjunction with the Page Object Model design pattern.
 * Tests are located inside the `cypress/e2e` folder.
 * The `cypress/fixtures` folder contains data used throughout the framework.
-* The neccesary scripts to run the tests are in the `cypress/package.json` folder.
+* The necessary scripts to run the tests are in the `cypress/package.json` folder.

 ## Resources

 * [Node.js](https://nodejs.org/en/ "Node.js")